dan11003/graphMap/README.md

 # graphMap
 A library for mapping based on graph convention and nodes containing local maps.

-Depends on Eigen, ros and oru perception
+Depends on Eigen, ros and oru perception.
+The package has to be built inside oru_perception workspace